-BeOnd (B4, Malé) is seeking a second Air Operator’s Certificate (AOC), which will be placed in one of the Gulf Cooperation Council (GCC) countries (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates), the company announced.
+BeOnd (B4, Malé) is seeking a second Air Operator’s Certificate (AOC), which will be obtained in one of the Gulf Cooperation Council (GCC) countries (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates), the company announced.

 The certificate will enable the airline “to expand its network and bring its luxury experience to more travellers,” it said.
 In September, the company said that securing a new AOC would take between 18 to 36 months.